Configure legacy on-premises public folders for a hybrid deployment

 Sync-MailPublicFolders.ps1 -Credential (Get-Credential) -CsvSummaryFile "<sync_summary.csv>"

-Where you're prompted for your Office 365 username and password, and <sync_summary.csv> is the path to where you would like to log synchronization operations and errors, in .csv format.
+Where you're prompted for your Microsoft 365 or Office 365 username and password, and <sync_summary.csv> is the path to where you would like to log synchronization operations and errors, in .csv format.

 Before running the script, we recommend that you first simulate the actions that the script would take in your environment by running it as described above with the WhatIf parameter. > We also recommend that you run this script daily to synchronize your mail-enabled public folders.